-Aug 9 - Aug 10 9:00 am - 3:00 pm
+Aug 8 - Aug 9 9:00 am - 3:00 pm

 Refreshments catered by French & Brawn Catering and Market Place will be available for purchase at the Caboose during both days of the show.
 No pets are allowed in the Museum or on show grounds.
+No camping.